podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 22nd:** I fixed some issues I had with the deepcopy implementation.
+Thereby I focused on the modification of a comment.
+Here it was the case that for one the states of objects were not copied, which prevented the writer module from updating anything.
+This part got fixed in `commit f73b8b1`_.
+Then `commit 975ba91`_ fixes the issue of not properly updating the `ModificationAuthor` and `ModificationDate` fields inside a comment.

+`commit 042859c`_ merges my feature development branch `feature/gui_switch_to_relative_sizes`_ into the main gui feature branch.
+The relative sizes are now calculated using the `QScreen`_ object of the screen the Qt application is running on and with it calculating the pixels per millimeter.
+That value is used to convert the distances (given in millimeters) into pixels.

+**July 21st:** Also no work done today.

+**July 20th:** Did not work today.

 **July 19th:** Today I spent my time just on the deepcopy topic.
 As it turnes out it is not as easy as I thought to create correct deep copies of objects in